Rhodesian Ridgeback: Temperament

 Rhodesian Ridgebacks are known to be loyal and intelligent.
-They are typically somewhat aloof to strangers; this is not to be confused with aggression, a Rhodesian Ridgeback with a good temperament will not attack a stranger for no reason.
-They require consistent training and correct socialization; therefore they are often not the best choice for inexperienced dog owners and families with younger children.
+They are typically somewhat aloof to strangers, but this is not to be confused with aggression; a Rhodesian Ridgeback with a good temperament will not attack a stranger without a reason.
+Because they require consistent training and correct socialization, they are often not the best choice for inexperienced dog owners or families with young children.

-Despite Rhodesian Ridgebacks being extremely athletic and sometimes imposing, they do have a sensitive side.
-Francis R. Barnes, who wrote the first standard in 1922, acknowledged that, "rough treatment ... should never be administered to these dogs, especially when they are young.
+Despite their imposing appearance and athleticism, Rhodesian Ridgebacks have a sensitive side.
+Francis R. Barnes, who wrote the first standard in 1922, acknowledged that "rough treatment...should never be administered to these dogs, especially when they are young.
 They go to pieces with handling of that kind."
-The Rhodesian Ridgeback accepts correction as long as it is fair and justified, and as long as it comes from someone the dog knows and trusts.
+The Rhodesian Ridgeback accepts correction as long as it is fair and justified, and as long as it comes from someone whom the dog knows and trusts.

 Genetics of the ridge

-The genotype responsible for the ridge was recently found by a consortium of researchers at the Swedish University of Agricultural Sciences (Nicolette Salmon Hillbertz, Göran Andersson, et al.), Uppsala University (Leif Andersson, Mats Nilsson, et al.) and the Broad Institute (Kerstin Lindblad-Toh, et al.).
+The genotype responsible for the ridge was found by a consortium of researchers at the Swedish University of Agricultural Sciences (Nicolette Salmon Hillbertz, Göran Andersson, et al.), Uppsala University (Leif Andersson, Mats Nilsson, et al.) and the Broad Institute (Kerstin Lindblad-Toh, et al.) in 2007.

 The only disqualification in the AKC standard for this breed is "ridgelessness".
 This term refers to the purebred offspring of heterozygous parental animals that do not inherit a copy of the ridge mutation from either parent and thus lack the classic ridged back.
 The most current research suggests that the ridge mutation is autosomal dominant with near-complete penetrance: 95% of heterozygous dogs have a ridged back.
 Well under 25% of puppies lack a ridge, indicating a significant proportion of the breed are homozygous for the mutation.

 The genetic test which distinguishes dominant homozygotes (R/R - two ridge genes) from heterozygotes (R/r - one ridge gene) is available (www.genocan.eu/en).
 Using the genetic test, a breeder may accurately predict birth of ridgeless puppies.